Former U.S. Ukraine Ambassador Testifies In Impeachment Probe On Capitol Hill

 Updated 11:20 a.m.
 ET

-As part of the congressional impeachment inquiry into President Trump, Marie Yovanovitch, the former U.S. ambassador to Ukraine who was recalled from her post by President Trump, is testifying Friday before three House committees in a closed-door deposition.
+As part of the congressional impeachment inquiry into President Trump, Marie Yovanovitch, the former U.S. ambassador to Ukraine who was recalled from her post by Trump, is testifying Friday before three House committees in a closed-door deposition.

 The career diplomat was recalled from her post in May after criticism from some Republicans, including Donald Trump Jr., the president's eldest son, that she was not supportive of the administration's policies.
-She was appointed by former President Barack Obama in 2016 and confirmed without any controversy by the GOP-led Senate.
+She was appointed by President Barack Obama in 2016 and confirmed without any controversy by the GOP-led Senate.

 She has emerged as a key fact witness in the House Democrats' investigation following a whistleblower complaint about Trump's telephone call with Ukrainian President Volodymyr Zelenskiy on July 25 that triggered the inquiry.

-Investigators are interested in learning details about Yovanovitch's interactions with the president's personal lawyer, Rudy Giuliani, and others seeking a Ukrainian investigation into former Vice President Joe Biden and his son Hunter's business interests in one of the country's largest gas companies.
+Investigators are interested in learning details about Yovanovitch's interactions with the president's personal lawyer Rudy Giuliani and others seeking a Ukrainian investigation into former Vice President Joe Biden and his son Hunter's business interests in one of the country's largest gas companies.

-Trump referred to Yovanovitch as as "bad news" to Zelenskiy in the White House account of the conversation released last month.
+Trump referred to Yovanovitch as "bad news" to Zelenskiy in the White House account of the conversation released last month.

 Earlier this week, the State Department blocked the U.S. ambassador to the European Union, Gordon Sondland, from testifying.
 After Congress issued a subpoena, Sondland said he would defy the State Department and testify Thursday.